srwiley/oksvg/README.md

 In addition to 'arc' as a valid join mode value, oksvg also allows 'arc-clip' which is the arc analog of miter-clip and some extra capping and gap values.

-### Example rasterizations of SVG to PNG from creative commons 3.0 sources.
+#### Rasterizations of SVG to PNG from creative commons 3.0 sources.

 Example renderings of unedited open source SVG files by oksvg and rasterx are shown below.